Short-term tourist car leases

 The Algarve has three main tourist regions:

-page 4 of this article.This rocky and dramatic stretch of coast curves southwest from the fishing town of Portimão, with its 1930s-style Praia da Rocha beach resort, to the deserted cliffs of Sagres (where Portuguese explorers set sail in the 1400s).
-The most popular resort town is Lagos, which is described on
+Lagos, which is described on a separate page of this article.This rocky and dramatic stretch of coast curves southwest from the fishing town of Portimão, with its 1930s-style Praia da Rocha beach resort, to the deserted cliffs of Sagres (where Portuguese explorers set sail in the 1400s).
+The most popular resort town is

 Albufeira is the most famous spot in this area of beach resorts, golf courses, and other tourist developments.
 The town is a favorite of package tourists from Britain, France, and Germany who come for sunshine and nightlife.
 Faro, the modern capital of the Algarve, is primarily an airline gateway and regional business center.
 A newer and more upscale private development, Vilamoura, is geared toward the condo crowd.